"One of the most commonly used chemotherapy agents, capecitabine, can result in patients losing their finger prints, Dutch physicians warn.

 What are the precautions when taking palonosetron hydrochloride (Aloxi)?

-Before using palonosetron, tell your doctor or pharmacist if you are allergic to it; or to other serotonin blockers (e.g., ondansetron); or if you have any other allergies.
+Before using palonosetron, tell your doctor or pharmacist if you are allergic to it; or to other anti-nausea serotonin blockers (such as ondansetron, granisetron); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This monograph has been modified to include the generic and brand name in many instances.